bounswe/bounswe2024group4/README.md

 EXERCISES_API_KEY=<Your API Ninjas Exercises API Key>
 ```

-You can get your personal `Exercises API` key from `Ninjas API`s website.
+You can get your personal `Exercises API` key by creating an account in `Ninjas API`s [website] (https://www.api-ninjas.com/api/exercises).

 Also note that the variable `MYSQL_USER` is assigned to `django_user` in the `docker-compose.yaml` file